israel-gm/Portfolio/README.md

 # Portfolio

 Deep learning with python.
-Use cases of neural networks with tensorflow/Keras.
+Application of neural networks with tensorflow/Keras.